ewang184/heygen_takehome_task/README.md

 ```

 In addition, before running the following, make sure that heygen_env from running setup_translate.sh is activated
+Also, please make sure that Tanzania-2.mp4 is in the root directory.
+Also note that running German text to speech demo may overwrite current stored data.

 Test speech-to-text in English